ALeitert/Hypergraph-Project/README.md

 The used .NET version is 3.5.

 ## Pictograms ##
-Pictograms based on pictograms by Daniel Bruce - CC BY-SA 4.0.
+Pictograms are based on pictograms by Daniel Bruce - CC BY-SA 4.0.
 See [entypo.com](http://www.entypo.com/).